FunkinCrew/funkin-modding-docs/src/21-scripted-classes/21-01-scripted-songs.md

 }
 ```

 You can then add override functions to perform custom behavior.
-Here are some useful snippets: